Armenian PM warns of coup attempt after army demands his resignation | Law-Order

 Armenian PM warns of coup attempt after army demands his resignation

-Armenian Prime Minister Nikol Pashinyan warned of an attempted military coup against him on Thursday after the army demanded he and his government resign in a statement.
+Armenian Prime Minister Nikol Pashinyan warned of an attempted military coup against him on Thursday after the army demanded he and his government resign.

-Pashinyan has faced protests and calls to resign after what his critics say was the disastrous handling of a six-week conflict between Azerbaijan and ethnic Armenian forces over the region of Nagorno-Karabakh last year.
-Pashinyan has rejected calls to step down.
+Pashinyan has faced protests and calls to quit after what critics said was the disastrous handling of a six-week conflict between Azerbaijan and ethnic Armenian forces over the region of Nagorno-Karabakh last year.
+Pashinyan, 45, has rejected calls to step down.

-On Thursday, he called on his followers to rally in central Yerevan to support him and took to Facebook to address the nation in a livestream.
-He also fired the head of the general staff of the armed forces, the Interfax news agency reported.
+On Thursday, he called on followers to rally in the centre of the capital, Yerevan, to support him and took to Facebook to address the nation in a live stream.
+The live stream, he dismissed the head of the general staff of the armed forces and said a replacement would be announced later.
+He said the crisis would be overcome constitutionally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)